vivianchang2019/IMDB-ChatGPT/Readme.md

 <br>

 ### 3. imdb_gptbot
-**imdb_gptbot.py** is a Python script that uses the GPT-3.5 language model to create a custom (IMDB) movie knowledge base AI.
+**imdb_gptbot.py** is a Python script that uses the GPT-3.5 language model and 'llama_index' package to create a custom (IMDB) movie knowledge base AI.
 ChatGPT will answer user questions about movies based on the movie data provided by the user (stored in a TXT file obtained through the imdb_webscraper web scraper).
 <br>
 <br>
 **imdb_gptbot_Demo.ipynb** is the same as the above, but demonstrates the results using a jupyter notebook.